hp77-creator/yousearch/README.md

 ### Installation

 - Set your `API_KEY` in `.env` file in `app` directory
+- To generate API_KEY for Youtube.
+Please refer `Before you start` section of this [link](https://developers.google.com/youtube/v3/getting-started)
 - Follow below steps
 ```shell
 docker-compose up --build